-When a Tarrant County, TX home owner chooses to refinance their current home loan, they are replacing the current loan with a new one, or in some cases, combining a second mortgage into one single loan.
-In order to refinance in Tarrant County, TX, the homeowner must have excellent credit and minimal debt.
+When a Tarrant County, TX home owner chooses to refinance their current home loan, they are replacing the current loan with a new refinance mortgage rate, or in some cases, combining a second mortgage into one single loan.
+In order to refinance a home loan in Tarrant County, TX, the homeowner must have good credit with no mortgage late payments within the last 12 months.
 Homeowners may choose to refinance in order to get a better interest rate, change the loan terms with a new loan, consolidate debt, or free up cash from the equity in their home.

 The three reasons most homeowners refinance their home: